Nathan Myhrvold Net Worth

-Nathan Myhrvold is an American Businessman, he has a net worth of $650 million.
+Nathan Myhrvold is an American Businessman who has a net worth of $650 million.
 Nathan Myhrvold has earned his net worth from his former position as the Chief Technology Officer (CTO) at Microsoft.
 He is the co-founder of Intellectual Ventures.
 Myhrvold currently holds 17 U.S. patents, most with co-inventors that are assigned to Microsoft.
 In addition Myhrvold and his co-inventors have 115 U.S. patents under the company, The Invention Science Fund I, LLC, in total he has applied for over 500 patents to date.
 Nathan was born in Seattle, Washington on August 3, 1959; he started college at the young age of 14.
 As a Princeton alumnus he earned a master's degree in mathematical economics and also a PhD in theoretical and mathematical physics.
 As a youth he studied at the Los Angeles based Mirman School for the Gifted.
 He then went to UCLA and studied Mathematics, geophysics, and space physics, where he was awarded a Fellowship for graduate study by the Hertz Foundation and chose to attend Princeton.
 In addition to all this education Myhrvold studied with Stephen Hawking at the University of Cambridge, where he held a postdoctoral fellowship for one year.
 This pair of geniuses studied cosmology, quantum field theory in curved space time and quantum theories of gravitation.